Topic Clusters for SEO: What They Are & How to Create Them

 First, you need to choose a topic to base your content cluster around.

-Start with a simple brainstorming session, asking yourself:
+Start with a simple brainstorming session.
+And consider:

-• Which topics are relevant and important to my brand?
+• Which topics are relevant and important to your brand?

-• Which topics have worked well for me in the past?
+• Which topics have worked well for you in the past?

-• Which topics does my target audience care about?
+• Which topics does your target audience care about?

-• Which topics do my competitors talk about?
+• Which topics do your competitors talk about?

 Your chosen topic should be broad enough to warrant several pieces of content.
-But not so broad that the cluster becomes oversized and unfocused.
+But not so broad that the cluster could become oversized and unfocused.

 The right approach depends on your goals and audience.